zeroibc/my-mac-os/README.md

 <img src="https://i.imgur.com/Brw1wLV.png" width="500" alt="img">

 #### [Bartender](https://www.macbartender.com/) - Menu bar organizer
-- A great utility app that allows you to customise and hide the contents of your menu bar and improve the aesthetics of your OS.
-It is also is quite beneficial for me as I customised it to have the most important information that I need to show in it.
+- A great utility app that allows you to customize and hide the contents of your menu bar and improve the aesthetics of your OS.
+It is also is quite beneficial for me as I customized it to have the most important information that I need to show in it.
 <img src="https://i.imgur.com/vcwCL1s.png" width="500" alt="img">

 - I can also activate Bartender and start searching for the menu bar item I need all from the keyboard.